Ministry of Federal Education and Professional Training: National Education Foundation

 National Education Foundation was founded in late 1994 and became operational in 1996.
 In 1997 Federal Teacher Foundation (FTF) was also merged with it.
 It was restructured as corporate in 2002.
 It has mandate to promote basic education through Public Private Partnership in FATA, Gilgit-Baltistan, AJK & Islamabad Capital Territory.

-National Internship Program

-The National Internship Program is designed for the benefit of educated youth of Islamabad Capital Territory, FATA, Gilgit–Baltistan and AJK who have completed sixteen years of education from recognized universities.

-The scheme is intended to provide financial relief to fresh graduates and also to keep them engaged and interested in acquiring additional knowledge and real work life experiences, thereby facilitating their employability in the country.

 National Talent Pool

 National Talent Pool is an initiative of Government of Pakistan with a mandate to identify key professionals’ occupations according to scarcity and relative importance for national development.
 The NTP was established in the Ministry to compile basic personal data and details regarding professional attainments and work experience of talented personnel.

 National Training Bureau

 National Training Bureau (NTB) was established in 1976.
 It is an attached department of Ministry of Federal Education and Professional Training.

 The National Training Bureau (NTB) has the mandate to assess existing and future training needs, develop training syllabi, specifying training standards and conduct trade testing.
 Since its inception, keeping in view the local & foreign labor market needs, National Training Bureau has implemented & completed different training projects on vocational training.